dedis/popstellar/be2-scala/docs/README.md

 A simple way to have a coherent style across the codebase is to use the IDE features of "code cleanup".
 For example, in IntelliJ, click on the `src/main/scala` folder and then on `Code -> Reformat Code`.
 You can then check "include subdirectories", "optimize imports", and "cleanup code" checkbox options.
 Be careful to not apply these changes to `src/test` folder as it transforms the scalatest syntax into a mess difficult to understand.

 Moreover, check that your favorite editor is detecting & using the `.editorconfig` file at the root of the project

-Moreover, check that your favorite editor is detecting & using the `.editorconfig` file at the root of the project